Maia AI Agents features🔗

 Root cause analysis🔗

-When a pipeline fails, Maia analyzes the error and provides a plain-language summary of what went wrong, identifies the exact location of the failure, and suggests fixes.
+When a pipeline fails, Maia AI Agents analyze the error and provide a plain-language summary of what went wrong, identify the exact location of the failure, and suggest fixes.
 For scheduled or API-triggered pipeline failures, a Fix with Maia button appears in the Troubleshoot with Maia banner on the Pipeline run details page.
 Clicking it starts a guided recovery process on a new branch.

 Anomaly detection🔗

-Maia monitors your scheduled pipeline runs and flags significant deviations from expected execution times using statistical modeling.
+Maia AI Agents monitor your scheduled pipeline runs and flag significant deviations from expected execution times using statistical modeling.
 Anomalies appear as red arrows next to duration metrics in the Pipeline Runs dashboard, with tooltips describing the deviation.

-For more information, read Troubleshoot pipelines with Maia.
+For more information, read Troubleshoot pipelines with Maia AI Agents.